Web-Development-Environments-2021/assignment1-ofirmich/README.md

 * Back to top button at the end, with links to my linkedin and github.
 * uniqe sildeshow images
 * using css and javascript elements for styling (hover, active, animation)
-* conncting contact form directly to my personal email
+* connecting contact's form directly to my personal email